-Unicast RPF is best used at the edge of the network for customer network terminations (see Figure 23) where leased line customer aggregation routers are connecting single homed customers22.
-In this topology, the customer aggregation routers don't require the full Internet Routing Table but only the routing prefixes assigned to the customer23.
+Unicast RPF is best used at the edge of the network for customer network terminations (see Figure 9).
+Leased line customer aggregation routers are ideal with single homed customers.
+In this topology, the customer aggregation routers need not have the full Internet Routing Table.
+It will only need the information on the routing prefixes assigned to the customer.
 Hence, information configured or redistributed in the IGP or iBGP (depending on the way you add customer routes into your network) would be enough for Unicast RPF to do its job.